zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Force Overrides the Swim depth for character on boats.
 Values above the swim depth force the player into a swim animation.
 - Default Value: 15

+### DEBUG_AutoBallastOffsetMultiplier
+- Description: Adds more balast offset
+- Default Value: 1

 ## Underwater

-### DEBUG_WaveSizeMultiplier
-- Description: Make the big waves applies to DEBUG builds only.
-This is a direct multiplier to height might not work as expected.
-Debug value for fun
-- Default Value: 1

-### WaterBallastEnabled
+### ManualBallast
 - Description: Similar to flight mechanics but at sea.
 Defaults with Space/Jump to increase height and Sneak/Shift to decrease height uses the same flight comamnds.
 - Default Value: true

-### AboveSurfaceBallastMaxShipSizeAboveWater
-- Description: Ships a fixed value to set for all ships.
-Will not be applied if config <EXPERIMENTAL_AboveSurfaceBallastUsesShipMass> is enabled and the ship weight is more than this value.
-- Default Value: 0.5164319

-### EXPERIMENTAL_AboveSurfaceBallastUsesShipMass
-- Description: Ships with high mass to volume will not be able to ballast well above the surface.
-This adds a ship mass to onboard volume calculation.
-The calculation is experimental so it might be inaccurate.
-- Default Value: false

-### BlockingColliderOffset
+### AutoBallast
-- Description: Sets the relative offset from the float collider.
-Can be negative or positive.
-Recommended is near the float collider.
-Slightly above it.
+- Description: Force moves the ship's float collider to the lowest section of the boat if that section is going to smash the ground
-- Default Value: 0.2
+- Default Value: true

-### BallastSpeed
+### AutoBallastSpeed
 - Description: Adds more balast offset
-- Default Value: 1
+- Default Value: 0.1

 ### AllowTamedEntiesUnderwater
 - Description: Lets tamed animals underwater too.
 Could break or kill them depending on config.
 - Default Value: false

 ### FlipWatermeshMode
 - Description: Flips the water mesh underwater.
 This can cause some jitters.
 Turn it on at your own risk.
 It's improve immersion.
-Recommended to keep off if you dislike seeing a bit of tearing in the water meshes.
-Flipping camera above to below surface should fix things.
+Recommended to keep off for now while onboard to prevent underwater jitters due to camera colliding rapidly when water flips
+- Default Value: Disabled

+### WaveSizeMultiplier
+- Description: Make the big waves.
+This is a direct multiplier to height
-- Default Value: Everywhere
+- Default Value: 1

 ### UnderwaterShipCameraZoom
 - Description: Zoom value to allow for underwater zooming.
 Will allow camera to go underwater at values above 0.
 0 will reset camera back to default.
 - Default Value: 5000

-### AllowMonsterEntitesUnderwater
-- Description: Allows Monster entities onto the ship and underwater.
-This means they can go underwater similar to player.
-- Default Value: true

 ### AllowedEntiesList
 - Description: List separated by comma for entities that are allowed on the ship